sagnikbose-11-01/Amazon-Clone/README.md

 - **Image slider with mouse scrolling**: Incorporates an image slider feature that allows users to navigate through images by scrolling with the mouse wheel.
 This intuitive navigation enhances the user experience by providing a dynamic and interactive way to view content.
 - **Responsive Design**: The website is designed to adapt seamlessly to different screen sizes, providing an optimal viewing experience on desktops, tablets, and mobile devices.

-- **Product Details**: Users can view detailed information about products, including images, descriptions, pricing, and customer reviews.
+- **Product Details**: Users can view detailed information about products, including images, descriptions, pricing, and customer ratings.

-- **Shopping Cart**: The website includes a shopping cart feature that allows users to add products to their cart and proceed to checkout.
+- **Shopping Cart**: The website incorporates a shopping cart functionality where users can view the items they've added, along with a "Proceed to Checkout" button and the subtotal of their selections.
 The shopping cart page can be accessed via the cart icon on the navigation bar.

-- **Sign In and Sign Up**: Users can sign in to their accounts or create new accounts using the sign-in and sign-up pages accessible from the navigation bar.
+- **Sign In and Sign Up**: The website offers frontend layouts for both the sign-in and sign-up pages, with direct access to the sign-in page from the navigation bar.
+Moreover, clicking the "Create your Amazon account" button below the sign-in section directs users to the sign-up section.
+Conversely, clicking the "Login with Amazon account" button below the sign-up section redirects users back to the sign-in page.

 ## Getting Started